yiningw0283785/-E-Commerce-Customer-Behaviour-Analysis/README.md

 ---

+## Final Recommendations

+Based on comprehensive analysis of user behavior, demographics, shop/product data, and platform performance, the following strategies are recommended to drive growth for JD.com:

+### 1. Enhance Repurchase Rate
+- Introduce tiered loyalty programs to reward repeat customers and encourage return visits.
+- Use historical purchase data to send personalized replenishment reminders and bundle offers.
+- Target first-time buyers with post-purchase incentives (e.g. discount on second order).

+### 2. Improve Conversion Rate Across Funnel
+- Simplify the checkout flow and reduce friction in the ordering process.
+- Deploy remarketing strategies for high-interest users who browse but don’t buy.
+- Use limited-time offers, reviews, and quality visuals to push hesitant users to purchase.

+### 3. Deepen User Engagement
+- Encourage more interaction (commenting, following) through gamification and reward systems.
+- Improve app engagement with personalized content feeds based on browsing history.
+- Offer community features to strengthen user-platform connection.

+### 4. Personalize Strategy Based on User Profile
+- **Gender**: With 61% of users being male, introduce more targeted promotions and curated categories to increase female participation.
+- **Age**: Users are concentrated in the 35–39 age range — develop content and messaging that resonates with mid-career professionals (e.g., convenience, quality, family needs).
+- **City Tier**: A large portion of users are from Tier 3–4 cities — enhance logistics and introduce localized promotions that match regional price sensitivity and preferences.
+- **Customer Level**: The platform has both high-loyalty (Level 7) and low-engagement (Level 1) users — tailor onboarding journeys for new users, and VIP perks for loyal ones.

+### 5. Leverage Product & Shop Insights
+- Invest more in **Mother & Infant**, **Home Appliances**, and **Furniture**, which attract high VIP engagement.
+- Provide seller training and dashboards to help underperforming categories (e.g., Electronics) improve performance.

+### 6. Sustain Long-Term Growth
+- Analyze and revive successful merchant onboarding strategies from the 2016–2017 boom.
+- Optimize for seasonality (e.g., pre-Chinese New Year demand spikes), with campaigns aligned to shopping peaks.

+> Together, these strategies aim to boost user conversion, engagement, and retention — guided by a deep understanding of JD’s core user base.
+By acting on user profile insights, JD.com can continue expanding its reach while improving lifetime customer value.

+---

 ## Conclusion

 The JD.com platform has matured with high engagement from middle-aged, male users in lower-tier cities.
 However, there is significant room to improve **conversion**, **retention**, and **diversify the user base**.
 Strategic use of user data, regional insights, and tailored marketing can drive long-term platform growth.